 There are 3 main reasons that taper candles lean.

 We will start with how to deal with the the crooked candle holder first because there are not that many options, however, there are a few things you can try.
 If the holder is a metal one, like in the image above, you might be able to bend the arms to make them straight.
 For holders that are sturdier or 1 solid piece, you could try placing a folded piece of paper under the base of it to straighten it out.
+Other than that, there is not much you can do.
+In the end, you might end up with a straight taper candle but an obviously crooked holder.

 Two of the most common complaints about candles are that the fragrance isn’t strong enough and that they don’t burn right.